Speedrun.com Knowledge Base

 - Moderators should familiarize themselves with the general site rules.

-- Users seeking to moderate leaderboards should be at least age 16.
+- We suggest users seeking to moderate leaderboards should be at least age 16.

 - Users moderating games will be held to a higher standard of behavior than normal users for on-site and off-site conduct.
 If controversy and drama arises frequently from a user's conduct, site staff may remove the user from moderation.